vvmc/vvmc.github.io/pages/docs/business-admin-guides/manage.md

     </tr>
     <tr>
     <td markdown="span">**Eligible Activities**</td>
-    <td>You can select activities here if you assigned eligible activities to the employee using the <b>Assign Eligible Duration Activities for Employee</b> task.</td>
+    <td>You can select activities here if you assigned eligible activities to the employee using the <b>Assign Eligible Activities for Employee</b> task.</td>
     </tr>
     </tbody>
     </table>